Hudsonps/setting-up-my-system/README.md

 * a *terminal*, for navigation purposes;
 * a *text editor*, for coding (mostly);
 * a package manager.

 In what follows, I outline how I like to setup these tools.
-As these setups are not set in stone, I will be updating this file whenever new steps are included or removed.
+I came to learn these setups through multiple blogs, and I hope to consolidate my own personal steps on this README.md file.I have tried my best to include some links to original sources whenever I can remember them.
+As a final introductory remark, these setups are not set in stone, I will be updating this file whenever new preferred steps are included or removed.

 ## **Xcode CommandLine Tools**